tkalfigo/dotenvenc/README.md

   Encrypt and decrypt your .env so it doesn't expose sensitive information (passwords, tokens etc.)

-## Usage
+## Use case

-You have a `.env` file in your project and are using it with a package like [`dotenv`](https://www.npmjs.com/package/dotenv) to expose its contents as environment variables.
+You have a `.env` file in your project (usually at the app's root folder) and are using it with a package like [`dotenv`](https://www.npmjs.com/package/dotenv) to expose its contents as environment variables in your app.
 But your `.env` contains sensitive information (passwords, tokens etc.) in clear-text so you don't want to place it in your versioned code.
 Using `dotenvenc` you generate from `.env` an encrypted version `.env.enc` and only share this in your project.
-In your code you regenerate `.env` from `.env.enc` at runtime when you need to use the sensitive data.
+In your code you regenerate `.env` from `.env.enc` at runtime when you need to access the sensitive data.

 Tip: add `.env` in your `.gitignore` so it's guaranteed to never get versioned.